frankrutz/ssl/README.md

-# ssl
-Send-MailMessage via bluewin and powershell using ssl
+# Sending Bluewin Mail from Powershell using SSL and Send-MailMessage

 Hardware:
 Windows 10 Pro